About the project

 By Robert Watson

 Their son Hugh Blackwood was born in Lota in 1856 and was sent back to Ayrshire to be educated.
 Initially returning to Dalmellington, Ayrshire to stay with his grandmother Catherine Blackwood nee Campbell, he eventually settled in Cumnock, married Martha Armstrong and raised a large family.
-He died in 1929 and is buried in the Glaisnock Street cemetery in Cumnock.

-Hugh Blackwood’s family about 1890
+Hugh Blackwood’s family in Cumnock about 1910

-While Hugh was back in Scotland, other Blackwoods stayed on in Chile and married locals.
 You can read more about the Blackwoods on Robert’s blog HERE.

 No comments: